metabase/metabase/docs/embedding/sdk/next-js.md

 Create a component that imports the `MetabaseProvider` and mark it as a React Client component with "use client".

-It's fine to leave "use client" in the component even if you're using the Pages Router, but it's not necessary, as the Pages Router doesn't use React Server Components.
+It's fine to leave "use client" in the component even when using the Pages Router, but it's not necessary since the Pages Router doesn't use React Server Components.

 ```typescript
 "use client";